nerves-project/ring_logger/README.md

 ## IEx session usage

-See the example project for a hands-on walkthrough of using the logger.
+See the example project for a hands-on walk-through of using the logger.
 Read on for the highlights.

 Log messages aren't printed to the console by default.
 If you're seeing them, they may be coming from Elixir's default `:console` logger.

 To see log messages as they come in, call `RingLogger.attach()` and then to make the log messages stop, call `RingLogger.detach()`.
 The `attach` method takes options if you want to limit the log level, change the formatting, etc.

 Here's an example: